 Emerging Technologies and Life-Saving Potential

-AI: As data is continually gathered with each patient interaction, the sheer volume of information is staggering.
+As data is continually gathered with each patient interaction, the sheer volume of information is staggering.
 However, within that data lies life-saving opportunities.
 The possibility to identify risk factors and recommend preventative treatment is well within our grasp.
-Using AI to analyze large amounts of data and predict health care trends for communities are giving healthcare providers a head start.
+With the right skills, algorithms, incentives, regulations, and data access tools in place, using AI to analyze large amounts of data and predict healthcare trends for communities is giving healthcare providers a head start.

 The Road (and Road Blocks) to Digital Transformation

 Although the benefits of implementing new technologies often outweigh the risks, healthcare organizations need to be cautious and thoughtful about where they place their investments.

 Healthcare providers must be mindful of the speed at which technology advances if they are to remain competitive.
 If they don’t react quickly enough, they may find the new system or software they have installed is already outdated.
 There needs to be a balance between the benefits of the new systems being implemented and the potential for advancement soon after.
 Partnering with a knowledgeable and trustworthy healthcare technology consultant is one way healthcare providers can accurately and effectively weigh the benefits and drawbacks of each new patient care experience.

 According to SecureLink, “a healthcare data record may be valued up to $250 per record on the black market, compared to $5.40 for the next highest value record (a payment card).”
 Patient medical records contain much more than social security numbers or credit and debit card information.
 Organizations must move to implement privacy and data-related provisions including: